rns/kollos-luif-doc/manual.md

 If the start rule is omitted

-- the name of the grammar will be `g1` and all subsequent rules will belong in that grammar or, if they are lexical, in its linked lexical grammar `l0`,
+- the name of the grammar will be `g1` and all subsequent rules will belong in that grammar or, if they are lexical, in its associated lexical grammar `l0`,
 - the start symbol will be the LHS of the structural rule, which occurs first in the source file, and
 - the lexical grammar will be `l0`.